Persistence Of Dowry Problem In India

-Dowry has become one of the serious social evils of the Indian society in the recent years.
-Dowry, or the bridegroom price, have become an essential part of the wedding settlement, which is transferred by the bride’s household to that of her prospective spouse before the actual solemnization of marriage.
+Dowry has become one of the serious social evils of Indian society in recent years.
+Dowry, or the bridegroom price, has become an essential part of the wedding settlement, which is transferred by the bride’s household to that of her prospective spouse before the actual solemnization of marriage.

 The woman, as a bride, is subjected to humiliation and brutal behavior, because she is the softest and the surest means of extracting the maximum amount of money or wealth from her parents to enhance one’s economic position in society.
 Since the bride is helpless in her new home and physically so powerless that she cannot retaliate against the coercive tactics or actions of others.
 Not many women have enough guts to divorce their husbands on the ground of frequent mental or physical torture since they have nothing to fall back upon in a traditional and poorly developed country like India.